NYU-DiffusionMRI/SMI/README.md

   <img width="500" alt=" AxSymB_wEq" src="https://user-images.githubusercontent.com/54751227/152437987-d79193d1-1ecc-4707-bdc3-f7cd2dec6ad6.png">
 </p>

-  - If no β is supplied (this input can be empty array) the code assumes β=1 (linear tensor encoding, LTE, measurements).
+  - If no β is supplied (this input can be absent or an empty array) the code assumes β=1 (linear tensor encoding, LTE, measurements).
-  - If no TE is supplied (this input can be empty array), the code assumes that the TE is the same across all measurements.
-In this case compartmental T2 values will not be outputted.
+  - If no TE is supplied (this input can be absent or an empty array), the code assumes that the TE is the same across all measurements.
+In this case compartmental T2 values will not be outputted and water fractions will be T2-weighted.

 <br>